jupyterlab/jupyterlab/docs/source/developer/notebook.rst

 Trimmed Output
 ''''''''''''''

-A `maxNumberOutputs` setting ensures that large outputs are trimmed down that value.
+The `maxNumberOutputs` setting ensures that large outputs are trimmed down to that value.
 In case of trimmed output, the user can still click on a message to show the complete output.

 .. _extend-notebook-plugin: